aridjayarecipes/cutesrecipes.web.app/content/post/1768-recipe-of-quick-brad-and-39-s-fresh-coho-salmon-w-mushroom-cream-sauce.md

 1. Make ready  Because I served over grits, I added Cajun spice

 Oven-Roasted Coho Salmon with Leeks and Chanterelle Mushrooms.
-A few days ago Lisa pointed out that we haven't updated the food blog in over two Coho Salmon with Sweet Potato Salad and Cinnamon Sauce Recipe.
+A few days ago Lisa pointed out that we haven&#39;t updated the food blog in over two Coho Salmon with Sweet Potato Salad and Cinnamon Sauce Recipe.
 Pan Seared Wild Coho Salmon w/ Fresh Tomato Scallion Salsa.
 The Best Coho Salmon Recipes on Yummly

 <!--inarticleads2-->

-##### Steps to make Brad's fresh coho salmon w/ mushroom cream sauce:
+##### Steps to make Brad&#39;s fresh coho salmon w/ mushroom cream sauce:

 1. Portion the salmon or cook whole.
 Line a baking sheet with foil.
 Place salmon skin side down on foil.
 Season the fish well with all of the spices.
 Drizzle with olive oil.
 Cover with lemon slices.
 Bake in a preheated oven at 375 degrees.
 Depending on thickness of the fish, bake 17-25 minutes.
 1. Meanwhile, saute onions and mushrooms in a large saute pan with 2 tbs olive oil.
 When onions are sweated off.
 Do not let them brown.
 Add garlic.
 Saute 2 minutes.
 Add wine, lemon juice, and vinegar.
 Turn heat to medium high.
 Reduce liquid almost completely.